-Schools wishing to operate the NSLP must be a public or private nonprofit elementary or secondary school, residential child care institution, Bureau of Indian Affairs (BIA) school, or an educational service agency and become approved as an NSLP sponsor or participate under an existing program sponsor.
+Schools wishing to operate the National School Lunch Program (NSLP) must be a public or private nonprofit elementary or secondary school, residential child care institution, Bureau of Indian Affairs (BIA) school, or an educational service agency and become approved as an NSLP sponsor or participate under an existing program sponsor.

-To become a sponsor of the NSLP, an Application of Intent to Participate must be submitted to the Child Nutrition Programs office by February 15 prior to the school year you hope to implement the NSLP at your school.
+To become a sponsor of the NSLP an Application of Intent to Participate must be submitted to the Utah State Board of Education (USBE) Child Nutrition Programs (CNP) office by February 15 prior to the school year you hope to implement the NSLP at your school.
 The Application of Intent allows you to participate in the training and approval process to become a program sponsor.
 All training and approval requirements must be completed between February 15 and September 30 to operate the program as a sponsor.

-For help understanding basic qualification requirements or if you need assistance with the application process please contact USBE CNP.
+Please contact the USBE Child Nutrition Program for assistance understanding qualification requirements or if you need assistance with the application process.

 In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program distributes policy memorandums to provide guidance and clarification on program requirements and regulations..

-USDA requires state agencies to conduct procurement and Administrative Reviews of all NSLP Sponsors.
+United States Department of Agriculture (USDA) requires state agencies to conduct procurement and administrative reviews of all National School lunch Program (NSLP) Sponsors.

-Administrative Reviews are conducted once in a three-year cycle at each School Food Authority (SFA) operating the National School Breakfast Program and/or the National School Lunch Program.
-Other Federal programs administered by the SFA are also reviewed which may include the Special Milk Program, Fresh Fruit and Vegetable Program, Afterschool Snack Program, and Seamless Summer Option.
+Administrative reviews are conducted once in a three-year cycle at each School Food Authority (SFA) operating the National School Breakfast Program (NSBP) and/or the NSLP.
+Other Federal programs administered by the SFA are also reviewed which may include the Special Milk Program (SMP), Fresh Fruit and Vegetable Program (FFVP), Afterschool Snack Program (ASP), and Seamless Summer Option (SSO).

-State Agencies are required to post the most recent results of a School Food Authority’s (SFAs) Administrative Review (AR) Report starting with school year 2016-2017 (7 CFR 210.18(m)) Transparency Requirement; USDA FNS Final Rule: Administrative Reviews in the School Nutrition Programs 81 FR 50170).
+State Agencies are required to post the most recent results of a SFAs Administrative Review Report starting with school year 2016-2017 Transparency Requirement; USDA FNS Final Rule: Administrative Reviews in the School Nutrition Programs 81 FR 50170).
 School Foodservice Authorities are also encouraged to post their review results on their public webpage.
 The State Agency must provide results to the public upon request.